ZhgChg.Li

 name:"$KEYCHAIN_NAME"

-• Each Runner only executes one job at a time, so we use the Runner Name as the Keychain Name.
+• Each Runner only executes one task at a time, so we use the Runner Name as the Keychain Name.
 Each Runner will have its own Keychain.

-• Deleted regardless of success or failure after execution
+• Deleted after execution regardless of success or failure.

-• I did not set a separate keychain_password; I used MATCH_PASSWORD uniformly.
+• I didn’t set a separate keychain_password; I just used MATCH_PASSWORD uniformly.

 Add keychain parameters to the match method in Fastlane/Fastfile: